-Pumps are the device which you can spot being used at home, offices, shopping complexes, and in Industries.
+Pumps are the device that you can spot being used at home, offices, shopping complexes, and in Industries.
 Different types of pumps are available in the market and are widely used in industries.
 The selection of pumps is based on the use and the requirement as for every purpose, a type of pump is available and should be used accordingly.
 In the previous article, we had discussed Types of Distillation Today in this article, we are going to explore types of pumps, working principle of pumps.
 But prior to getting into the types of pumps, let us refresh with the definition of the pump.

 What is a pump?